 Disclaimer: Be careful here.
 While the Olivine Pools are definitely a beautiful sight to behold, since they are so close to the ocean, you can seriously be in danger of getting swept away by a rogue wave, washed away and then smashed back into the nearby lava rock, or just slipping and tripping on the lava rock.
 There is high chance of getting dinged, scratched, wet, waterlogged or of drowning here.
 Always be careful and exercise caution.

-To get to the Olivine Pools, you can drive either from the Kahului side or from the Kaanapali side of Maui's western loop.
-Once you reach mile marker 16, you'll park
+To get to the Olivine Pools, you can drive either from the Kahului side or from the Kaanapali side of Maui’s western loop.
+Once you reach mile marker 16, you’ll park and there isn’t a parking lot, per se.
+For this spot if you get there early, there are parking spots but it’s hardly ample parking.

 After Parking and Getting to the Tidepools